 The Emerald Ash Borer (EAB) is an invasive beetle species in the United States which attacks and devastates native ash trees.
 EAB is native to Asia and was introduced into the United States in 2002 and has since destroyed millions of Ash trees in fifteen states from Michigan to Missouri.
-To date EAB has been found in 4 Kansas counties (Douglas, Leavenworth, Jefferson, Johnson, and Wyandotte County) but the insects may move to other countries (including the Topeka and Emporia areas) and establish before they are noticed.
+To date (1 Jan 2018) EAB has been found in 8 Kansas counties (Atchison, Doniphan, Douglas, Leavenworth, Jefferson, Johnson, Shawnee, and Wyandotte County) but the insects are on the move to other countries (including the Topeka and Emporia areas) and establish before they are noticed.

 The Emerald Ash Borer will attack all species of Ash trees, except the Mountain Ash.